STUDENT LIFE & SUPPORT SERVICES

 The March 2021 Report of the University of Toronto Anti-Black Racism Task Force included recommendations regarding complaints and investigation process.
 The President publicly “accepted and embraced” all 56 recommendations.

-Join the Black Student Experience Working Group
+Join the Black Student Network

 Explore the full report on the BSE at Innis